based on Reviews

 What exactly is phosphatidylserine?

-Phospholipids are a phospholipid.
-The group of phospholipids is divided into four subgroups: lecithins, cephalins, phosphatidylinositols and sphingomyelins.
+Phosphatidylserine is a phospholipid.
+The group of phospholipids is divided into four subgroups: lecithins, cephalins, phosphatidylinosites, and sphingomyelins.
 Phosphatidylserine belongs to the cephalins.
-Chemically, it consists of glycerol, phosphate and serine.
-Part of the phosphatidylserine is decarboxylated to phosphatidylethanolamine and in a further step methylated to phosphatidylcholine [cf. Linnemann and Kühl, 2013].
+Chemically, it consists of glycerol, phosphate, and serine.
+A portion of the phosphatidylserine is decarboxylated to phosphatidylethanolamine and subsequently methylated to phosphatidylcholine [cf. Linnemann and Kühl, 2013].

 Phospholipids are building blocks for membranes that surround and protect cells.
-Together with other membrane phospholipids, phosphatidylserine plays a central role in the communication between cells and for the transmission of biochemical signals into the cell interior [cf. Kay and Grinstein, 2013].
-In particular, nerve cells depend on phosphatidylserine - therefore, the highest concentration of phosphatidylserine is found in the peripheral and central nervous tissue.
+Phosphatidylserine, along with other membrane phospholipids, plays a central role in the...
+Communication between cells and for the Transmission of biochemical signals into the cell interior [cf. Kay and Grinstein, 2013].
+Nerve cells, in particular, depend on phosphatidylserine. - therefore, the highest concentration of phosphatidylserine is found in peripheral and central nerve tissue.

 Numerous clinical studies show a positive effect of phosphatidylserine

-• on cognitive functions, such as memory and language performance as well as learning and concentration skills [cf. Glade and Smith, 2015]
+• on cognitive functions, How z.BMemory and language performance as well as learning and concentration skills [cf. Glade and Smith, 2015]

-• in age-related memory impairment and cognitive decline [cf. Kidd, 1996] by enhancing dopamine and acetylcholine release [cf. Mazzari and Battistella, 1980; Vannucchi and Pepeu, 1987; Casamenti et al., 1979]
+• in age-related memory disorders and cognitive decline [cf. Kidd, 1996] by increasing the release of dopamine and acetylcholine [cf. Mazzari and Battistella, 1980; Vannucchi and Pepeu, 1987; Casamenti et al., 1979]

-• for depression, among other things due to the induced cortisol reduction [cf. Maggioni et al., 1990]
+• in cases of depression, u.a. due to the induced cortisol reduction [cf. Maggioni et al., 1990]

-• on the blood clotting: If a blood vessel is damaged, the platelets are activated.
+• on the Blood clottingWhen a blood vessel is injured, platelets are activated.
 These also contain phosphatidylserine.
-Phosphatidylserine then "migrates" from the inner to the outer side of the cell membrane.
-This helps to trigger blood clotting.
+Phosphatidylserine then migrates from the inner to the outer side of the cell membrane.
+This contributes to triggering blood clotting.

 Modulation of the stress hormone cortisol

-Cortisol is released in increased amounts in both psychological and physical stress situations.
-ACTH from the anterior pituitary gland stimulates the production of cortisol.
-Like other stress hormones, cortisol has an "energy-secreting" effect on the body and thus influences both fat metabolism (inhibiting) and carbohydrate metabolism (promoting).
-It also promotes protein breakdown (proteolysis), reduces testosterone synthesis and reduces the insulin sensitivity of cells.
-Ultimately, cortisol promotes calcium excretion, reduces calcium absorption and ensures a redistribution of body fat towards the visceral area, which increases the risk of cardiovascular disease as well as obesity and diabetes.
-Since it promotes sodium accumulation and potassium excretion, it can also lead to the well-known "bloated" appearance.
+Cortisol is released in increased amounts during both psychological and physical stress.
+ACTH from the anterior pituitary gland stimulates cortisol production.
+Like other stress hormones, cortisol has an energy-depleting effect on the body, thus influencing both fat metabolism (inhibiting) and carbohydrate metabolism (promoting).
+It also promotes protein breakdown (proteolysis), reduces testosterone synthesis, and decreases the insulin sensitivity of cells.
+Ultimately, cortisol promotes calcium excretion, reduces calcium absorption, and redistributes body fat towards the visceral area, increasing the risk of cardiovascular disease, obesity, and diabetes.
+Furthermore, because it promotes sodium accumulation and potassium excretion, it can lead to the familiar "bloated" appearance.

-The release of stress hormones can be significantly reduced as a result of phosphatidylserine administration.
-This effect has been demonstrated in various studies (see below).) can be observed in both older people and healthy young people.
+The release of stress hormones can be significantly reduced as a result of phosphatidylserine administration..
+This effect has been observed in various studies (s.u.) can be observed in both older people and healthy young people.

-Phosphatidylserine is mainly found in fish and meat.
-Dairy products and plant-based foods tend to be low in this substance.
-Especially in low-fat or low-cholesterol diets (e.g. vegetarian, vegan, low-fat), the necessary amount of 200-300 mg of phosphatidylserine per day is often not guaranteed.
+Phosphatidylserine is found primarily in fish and meat.
+Dairy products and plant-based foods are relatively low in this substance.
+Especially with low-fat or low-cholesterol diets (e.g., vegetarian, vegan, low-fat), the necessary amount of 200-300 mg of phosphatidylserine per day is often not met.

-The main food sources of phosphatidylserine (per 100 g) are
+The most important food sources of phosphatidylserine (per 100 g) are

 herring